Efficient Title Reranker for Fast and Improved Knowledge-Intense NLP: Experiments

-We evaluate ETR on four tasks in the KILT knowledge benchmark\cite{petroni2021kilt}. \begin{itemize} \item \textbf{Open-Domain Question Answering:} we use TriviaQA\cite{joshi2017triviaqa} to evaluate our models.
-In the open-book question-answering setting, the model needs to find the correct evidence based on the input question.
-The dataset contains \item \textbf{Knowledge-Enhanced Dialogue Generation: } The evaluation for knowledge-enhanced dialogue generation is conducted using the Wizard of Wikipedia (WoW) dataset \cite{dinan2018wizard}.
-In this task, the input comprises a dialogue history culminating in the information seeker's turn, and the model is expected to ground the correct Wikipedia page for a specific knowledge sentence. \item \textbf{Fact-Checking:} For fact-checking, the Fact Extraction and VERification (FEVER) dataset \cite{thorne2018fever} is employed.
-The model needs to retrieve Wikipedia articles as evidence to support or refute based on the input claim. \item \textbf{Entity Linking:} In our evaluation of Entity Linking, we focus on the AIDA CoNLL-YAGO(aidayago2) dataset.
+\textbf{Open-Domain Question Answering} we use TriviaQA \cite{joshi2017triviaqa} to evaluate the ability of our models in the task of open-domain question answering that requires the model to retrieve the correct evidence based on the input question.

+\textbf{Knowledge-Enhanced Dialogue Generation} The evaluation for knowledge-enhanced dialogue generation is conducted using the Wizard of Wikipedia (Wow) dataset \cite{dinan2018wizard}.
+In this task, the input comprises a dialogue history culminating in the information seeker's turn, and the model is expected to ground the correct Wikipedia page for a specific knowledge sentence.

+\textbf{Fact-Checking} For fact-checking, the Fact Extraction and VERification (Fever) dataset \cite{thorne2018fever} is employed.
+The model needs to retrieve Wikipedia articles as evidence to support or refute based on the input claim.

+\textbf{Entity Linking} In our evaluation of Entity Linking, we focus on the AIDA CoNLL-YAGO (Aidayago2) dataset.
 The datasets contain a long paragraph with a single entity tagged with special tokens, namely [START\_ENT] and [END\_ENT].
-The goal is to output the title of the Wikipedia page corresponding to the tagged entity. \end{itemize}
+The goal is to output the title of the Wikipedia page corresponding to the tagged entity.